PETER POWELL ROBERTS

 Peter Powell Roberts

-Florida Master Artist Peter Powell Roberts was an instructor, and department head at the Ringling College of Art in Sarasota Florida for 23 years.
+Florida Artist* Peter Powell Roberts was an instructor, and department head at the Ringling College of Art in Sarasota Florida for 23 years.
 He founded the Design and Computer Graphics Departments at the Ringling Collage of Art and Design.

 After retirement Mr. Roberts moved to a homestead adjacent to Highlands Hammock State Park to resume his art career.
 He dedicated himself to painting the hammock as a storyline to the cycle of life.